ValeevGroup/tiledarray/INSTALL.md

 TiledArray is configured and built with CMake.
 When configuring with CMake, you specify a set of CMake variables on the command line, where each variable argument is prepended with the '-D' option.
-Typically, you will need to specify the install path for TiledArray, build type, MPI Compiler wrappers, and BLAS and LAPACK libraries.
+Typically, you will need to specify the install path for TiledArray, build type, and MPI Compiler wrappers.

 For many platforms TiledArray provides *toolchain* files that can greatly simplify configuration;
 they are located under `$TILEDARRAY_SOURCE_DIR/cmake/toolchains`.